 Brandon Farestad-Rittel, a financial whiz at the popular discount website Gift Card Granny, says there are definitely monetary benefits to going to a community college.
 “The primary financial advantage of attending a community college right out of high school is definitely the cost of tuition,” says Farestad-Rittel.
 “The advantages of paying less in tuition for community colleges also extend to your future plans.
 When you aren't saddled by massive student loan payments for years after graduation, you get a head start on other important purchases like a car or house.”

-Abby Akers, a junior at Harrisburg Area Community College in Pennsylvania, agrees with Farestad-Rittel.
+Abby Akers, a senior at Harrisburg Area Community College in Pennsylvania, agrees with Farestad-Rittel.
 “It’s inexpensive and convenient,” she says.
 “You can pay as you go, you can have a full-time job while you’re taking classes because they offer a lot of night and evening slots, and more often than not you graduate without student loan debt, too, because it’s cheaper and there are payment plans to work with you.”

 “Paying as you go,” as Abby put it, is a great way to avoid hefty interest rates on student loans as you gain your education.
 At Henry Ford Community College in Michigan, this is referred to as “EZ Pay,” which is a tuition management plan that helps you budget your tuition and other educational expenses.
 You make monthly payments without interest, and the amount you’re paying each month is flexible.
 Lots of community colleges offer programs like these to help graduates start off their career without any debt.
 At both HFCC and San Jacinto College, a community college in Texas, the only extra fee incurred with these installment payment plans are a $25 charge to enroll for the payment plan online.
 Much better than paying thousands to borrow money for a pricey state school or liberal arts college!